erdc/air-water-vv/2d/floatingStructures/floating_caisson_chrono/README.md

 * `output_folder` is the name of the folder for the output files
 * `context_options` are options for running the benchmark (see section below)

+The benchmark works only using the [mbd/chrono](https://github.com/erdc-cm/proteus/tree/mbd/chrono) proteus branch.

 ## Context Options